Usajid/HMM-based-Text-Prediction-Generation/README.md

-For training your own HMM, you have to copy and rename your dataset file to Shakespeare.txt in dataset directory.
-Also, dont forget to remove  quotes sign from all lines in your txt file.
+For training your own HMM, you have to copy and rename your dataset file to "Shakespeare.txt" in dataset directory.
+Also, don't forget to remove " quotes sign from all lines in your txt file.
 Then use following command to train your model (Smaller dataset file (3000 lines of code) takes around 2 hours while full Shakespeare dataset txt file takes several hours to train completely).

 python3 training.py

 # Results:
 Note: Trained model attached right now with code is utilizing smaller version of Shakespeare dataset (3000 lines of text as discussed above).
-You should train it first using given training command as above and use shakespeare_big.txt (in dataset directory of project).
-Remember to rename it to shakespeare.txt.
+You should train it first using given training command as above and use  "shakespeare_big.txt" (in dataset directory of project).
+Remember to rename it to "shakespeare.txt".

 Following 2 poems are automatically generated using our model.
 First one using smaller/minimized version of Shakespeare.txt (3000 lines) and second one using full data file Shakespeare.txt.